MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/software-update-point-ssl.md

 The WSUS console uses the ApiRemoting30 web service for connection.
 The Configuration Manager software update point (SUP) also uses this same web service to direct WSUS to take certain actions such as:

 - Initiating a software update synchronization
-- Setting the proper upstream server for WSUS, which is dependant on where the SUP's site resides in your Configuration Manager hierarchy
+- Setting the proper upstream server for WSUS, which is dependent on where the SUP's site resides in your Configuration Manager hierarchy
 - Adding or removing products and classifications for synchronization from the hierarchy's top-level WSUS server.
 - Removing expired updates